mengcuilab/websites/README.md

 # websites

-The Jekyll related apps are installed in `$HOME/Desktop/apps` on Brown

-1. To start the jekyll server
+1. The Jekyll related apps are installed in `$HOME/Desktop/apps` on Brown, to start the jekyll server

 ```
     module use $HOME/mymodules